rahmatov/haproxy-dynamic-nginx-containers/README.md

-# Ha Proxy and dynamically adding docker web server containers.
+# HAProxy front end with scaleable nginx docker container backends.

-This repo demonstrates how you can dynamically add an nginx container into an ha server load balancer group.
+This repository demonstrates how you can dynamically add an nginx container into an [HAProxy](http://haproxy.com) load balanced server group.

 The repository contains a Vagrantfile to create an haproxy server which will load balance to another server running dockerized nginx conainers.